hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 issue_discards = 1
 ```

-You may also need to add `discard` option to the relevant partitions in `/etc/fstab` e.g.,:
+You may also need to append the `discard` option to the relevant volumes in `/etc/fstab`.
+On my system I use XFS as the underlying filesystem, but do not use a separate `home` volume, so I only need to append `discard` to one line:

 ```
 /dev/VolGroup00/lvolroot /                xfs         defaults,discard         1   1